What do we do with 1st Timothy 4:1 People?

 However.

-The first church Jesus addresses in Revelation chapters 2-3 arrived at middle age and their love for Jesus and concern for the spiritual and emotional needs of people became lost in their desire to maintain the status quo.
-Jesus called this “losing their first love” (Revelation 2:4-5).
+By the time Jesus addressed the first church in Revelation they were firmly in the middle age stage.
+The churches love for Jesus and concern for the spiritual and emotional needs of people became lost in their desire to maintain the status quo.

 But here’s the thing: